 Offering homes for bees

 The majority of the other 25,000 or so bee species are solitary, nesting in the ground, in tunnels inside wood, or in dried hollow stems (some desert bees even burrow into sandstone!)
-Even though these bees are solitary (each female provisioning a nest for her own offspring), they often nest in “communities” that can number into the thousands.
-If you see a number of miniature volcano-type mounds in your soil, you may have stumbled on a group of ground-dwelling mining or sweat bees!
+Even though these bees are solitary (each female provisions a nest for her own offspring), they often nest in “communities” that can number into the thousands.
+If you see a number of miniature volcano-type mounds in your soil, you may have stumbled on a group of ground-dwelling bees, such as mining or sweat bees!

 Building “bee hotels”